Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 	- Calculate the RAM + ROM resource need of the ISO<i><sub>AgLib</sub></i> tutorial example programs for some embedded architectures with different feature lists<br>
 		<b>Performed on request or in case somebody is volunteering</b>
-	- Extending documentation on virtual terminal support and driver adoption architecture<br>
+	- Extending documentation on virtual terminal support and driver adaptation architecture<br>
 		<b>Ongoing process</b>
 	- Extend tutorial examples<br>
 		<b>Ongoing process when need for some more practical demonstration is detected<br>